Azure/azure-sdk/docs/golang/design.md

 {% include requirement/MUST id="golang-pkgpath-leaf" %} ensure that the package leaf directory name matches the package name declared in the source code.

-{% include requirement/MUST id="golang-pkgpath-apiver" %} ensure that each service API version is in its own directory.
+{% include requirement/MUST id="golang-pkgpath-apiver" %} ensure that each service API version is in its own directory, IFF that service supports multiple API versions.

-{% include requirement/MUST id="golang-pkgpath-mgmt" %} place the management (Azure Resource Manager) API in the `mgmt` path.
-Use the grouping `./sdk/<group>/mgmt/<service>` for the package path.
+{% include requirement/MUST id="golang-pkgpath-mgmt" %} place the management (Azure Resource Manager) API in the `arm` path.
+Use the grouping `./sdk/arm/<group>/<api-version>/arm<service>` for the package path.
 Since more services require management APIs than data plane APIs, other paths may be used explicitly for management only.
 Data plane usage is by exception only.
 Additional paths that can be used for control plane SDKs include:

 {% include tables/mgmt_namespaces.md %}

 Many management APIs do not have a data plane because they deal with management of the Azure account.
-Place the management package in the `mgmt` path.
-For example, use `sdk/mgmt/costanalysis` instead of `sdk/mgmt/management/costanalysis`.
+Place the management package in the `arm` path.
+For example, use `sdk/arm/costanalysis/...` instead of `sdk/arm/management/costanalysis`.

 Here is a complete example.